mormubis/cordova-camera/README.md

 `<cordova-camera>` allow to take pictures and videos from the system. `ready` means cordova is fully operative and element is allow to provide pictures and videos.

+ There are some special treatments into the different platforms.
+For example: iOS doesn't allow `file_uri` destination, instead use `native_uri`.
+  Please take a look the [documentation](http://cordova.apache.org/docs/en/6.x/reference/cordova-plugin-camera/index.html) for more information.

 ---